 Puppy Pricing

-The adoption price for a Tarheel Multi-Generational Australian Labradoodle is $3,500.
+The adoption price for a Tarheel Multi-Generational Australian Labradoodle is currently $3,500.
 A non-refundable deposit of $500 is required to reserve your spot on our Master List, with the balance paid progressively as your puppy grows.

 What is Included?